 Casa de Arte

-Casa de Arte is a cultural center located in Sosua, acting as both a museum and an educational center for arts and crafts.
 Each month there is a new rotation of art and sculpture exhibits, lectures, and events, as well as a subsidized art program that teaches skills like music, dance, and painting to underprivileged youth.
 Anyone can stop in at any time to check out the current exhibits and see what classes are being offered.

 Paradise Island

-The ultimate day trip from Puerto Plata is Cayo Arena (or Cayo Paraíso), a small piece of paradise in the Dominican Republic.
-The shallow waters are a crystal-clear blue and offer great diving conditions for beginners, as well as the perfect place for snorkeling.
-The waters around this island also feature an abundance of marine life: corals, sponges, octopi, crabs, and schools of tropical fish.
-Note that it takes about a two-hour drive plus a short boat ride to reach Cayo Arena from Puerto Plata.
+It’s the perfect place for snorkeling.
+The warm waters around this island feature an abundance of marine life: corals, sponges, octopi, crabs, and schools of tropical fish.
+Note that it takes about a two-hour drive plus a short boat ride to reach Cayo Arena.

-Related Posts: El Carmen All-Inclusive
+Related Posts: Stay at the DR’s All-Inclusive El Carmen

-There are so many unique and exciting things to do in and day trips from Puerto Plata.
-It is almost too hard to choose!
-Have you done any of these activities or been anywhere else in the Dominican Republic that would make a great day trip from Puerto Plata or an itinerary item that you think should be a must on your list of things to do?
-Let us know if there is something we missed or if you end up visiting any of these destinations.
-We want to make sure we create a comprehensive guide for your next trip to Puerto Plata and other parts of the Dominican Republic.
+Have you done any of these activities or been anywhere else in the Dominican Republic that would make a great day trip from Puerto Plata?
+Perhaps there is an itinerary item that we missed that you think should be on our list of things to do?
+We want to make sure we create a comprehensive guide for your next trip to Puerto Plata (and other parts of the Dominican Republic).